Drain trap vs

 What is the purpose of a drain trap?

-The main purpose of a drain trap is to create a water seal that prevents sewer gases from entering the home.
+The main purpose of a drain trap is to prevent sewer gases from entering the home by creating a water barrier in the plumbing system.

 Connect with certified professionals in your area